Jokestir/Jokestir.github.io/DesignPatterns/Singleton.md

 ```

-This method is susceptible to reflection attacks by using reflection.
+This method is susceptible to reflection attacks.